 The current diagnostic algorithm used in the identification of cases is limited because of the time lapse between meeting any one of the above criteria to a time when the worker may already be experiencing health effects.
-When 10 CFR 850 (https://www.ecfr.gov/current/title-10/chapter-III/part-850) is updated and published, revisions to the current algorithm for determining BeS will result in earlier dates of BeS for many workers, providing more timely identification and subsequent medical follow-up or appropriate work restrictions.
+When 10 CFR 850 is updated and published, revisions to the current algorithm for determining BeS will result in earlier dates of BeS for many workers, providing more timely identification and subsequent medical follow-up or appropriate work restrictions.

-Cause of death is not available to the Registry, which prevents further analyses focused on estimation of mortality risk from particular causes.
+• Cause of death is not available to the Registry, which prevents further analyses focused on estimation of mortality risk from particular causes.